raspberrypilearning/getting-started-with-the-pico/en/step_4.md

 Click on **Install or update firmware**.

-You will be prompted to plug in the Raspberry Pi Pico while you hold the BOOTSEL button.
+You will be prompted to plug in your Raspberry Pi Pico while you hold the BOOTSEL button.

 ![Hold BOOTSEL button and plug in](images/thonny-bootsel.png)